 - Money is important but not the only compensation available on the job.
 Do your employees know they are valued?
 How?
 Is performance evaluated fairly?
 What about skill and career development?
 Honesty with new hires about advancement and training opportunities show an employer is interested in an employee as a real human resource.

 There are tips and incentives to improve employee engagement, but it boils down to meaning.
 An employee who cares is an engaged employee.
+You also need to consider your employees' and candidates' privacy, and compliance programs like Privacy Shield.
 Strategic alignment on workforce engagement improves your bottom line all the way around.

 Try It Now